Tremus/ghost_docs/docs.md

 <h1 id="fx">FX</h1>

+This section is divided into two parts: the FX List (left), and an active FX item (right).
+Only one FX item can be active at a time.
+If no items are active, you will be presented with a screen with a range of buttons that will add an FX item to the list.

-The area on the left is a list that can hold up to 6 of any FX type and in any order.
+You can add up to 6 instances of any FX type.

+All modulations placed on FX parameters are processed in mono.

+#### FX List

-Simply left click and drag on the list items or reorder them.
+Left click and drag items in the list to reorder them.

 The coloured bar on the left toggles the FX items "bypass" state.

-If you right click on a list item you will open up a dropdown menu with the following options:
+Right click a list item to open up a dropdown menu with the following options:

 -   **Bypass:** Enable or disbale processing for this FX item.
 -   **Duplicate:** Creates new copy of the FX item, copying the parameter values and modulations.
 -   **Delete:** Removes the items from the list, additionally resetting any parameters and removing any connected parameter modulations.

+Right click the button at the bottom of the list to open a dropdown menu for adding FX items.

 <h2 id="fx-chorus">Chorus</h2>